Download PDF version of this page, better for printing: jsn-research-protocol-draft3-2017

 These suggestions are work in progress, initiated by some academics working with the Just Space Network on London Plans and with comments by some activist groups.
 It is aimed at researchers, students and community groups and tries to use language which will mean the same to all these users.
-Further comments and contributions are welcome at http://wp.me/PL68t-g7
+Further comments can be read online and more contributions are welcome at http://wp.me/PL68t-g7

 The need for change